Skip directly to content

 Risk management process

 Risks are classified and categorised according to how well countermeasures are implemented.
 Axfood has a Risk Committee, which is headed by the Group’s Risk Manager.
 The Risk Committee is tasked with, among other things, following planned countermeasures and consolidating the risks identified by the respective risk owners.
-A compilation is made centrally and coincides with the timing of the Group’s business plan, which facilitates budgeting for decided countermeasures.
+A compilation is made centrally and coincides with the timing of the Group’s work with the business plan, which facilitates budgeting for decided countermeasures.
 For a description of the organisation, governance and reporting of risk management, see the illustration to the right.
-The acquisition of City Gross was completed on 1 November 2024 and City Gross will be included in the Group’s risk management process from 2025.
+City Gross, which was acquired on 1 November 2024, was integrated into the Group’s risk management process in 2025.

 Incident management

-Crisis management plans are in place in Axfood, and practice drills are carried out regularly by all of the Group companies’ crisis management teams.
+All of the Group companies’ crisis management teams carry out crisis management practice drills.
 The aim is to ensure preparedness for a crisis and that the right actions are taken at the right time by the designated key functions.
 The purpose is to minimise acute damage in a situation in which normal procedures are insufficient.
-For events where there is a risk that a crisis may become drawn-out, active and preventive work is carried out with continuity plans to minimise the duration of any business interruption.
+In 2025, further preparedness and continuity work was conducted.
+A baseline assessment of critical processes was carried out with the aim of ensuring greater robustness.
+The Group also expanded its cooperation with authorities and industry stakeholders on the issue of preparedness..

 Insurance